 During challenging times, the innovators position themselves for long term success.

 Companies facing challenging conditions such as economic uncertainty or recession tend to stop investing.
 Everything is put on hold and a survival waiting game is played, until the market comes back around.
-The uncertainty we refer to at present is of course Brexit.
+The uncertainty we refer to is the impact that Coronavirus is having on businesses.

 In reality, uncertainty is an enormous opportunity for those with vision and agility.
 We often see more innovation during times of uncertainty, such as in a recession, than in a boom.
 Rather than focussing on working in the business these are the leaders who break the mould and work on the business during such times.